domkris/AuthDemo/README.md

 <td  colspan="2">

 - **Step 1: User sends logout request** <br>
-    Server checks user's HTTP Authorization header for JWT bearer token and user's Claims in the Access Token.
+    Server checks user's HTTP Authorization header for JWT bearer token and User's Claims in the Access Token.
     If Access Token and User's Claims are valid go to step 2 and 3.<br><br>

-- **Step 2: Invalidation of Current Access Token**<br>
+- **Step 2: Invalidation of User's Current Access Token**<br>
     Server sends request to Redis to invalidate Access Token of a current logged-in user.
     Redis deletes Access Token and sends response to the Server. <br><br>

-- **Step 3: Invalidation of Current Refresh Token from DB**<br>
+- **Step 3: Invalidation of User's Current Refresh Token from DB**<br>
     Server sends request to DB to invalidate Refresh Token.
     JWT Access Token contains RefreshToken Id that is used to found RefreshToken in DB.
     DB will update that Refresh Token to revoked and send response to the Server.<br><br>